hyparam/hyperparam-cli/packages/utils/README.md

-# React components for hyparam apps
+# Utilitary functions for hyparam apps

-This package contains the React components for the hyparam apps.
+This package contains utilitary functions for the hyparam apps.